Dehghanni/Teofl/Writing.md

  1. Being helpful
  2. Being honest
  3. Being well organized.**
   - From a social standpoint, nothing better than sharing integrity and truthfulness can grow young children into God-fearing, law-abiding citizens when they attend the society a few years down the road.
 A child aged between 5 to 10 spends his formative years.
-In this period, the mind is like a sponge, soaking up and absorbing countless drops of the behaviors of its surroundings.
+In this period, the mind is like a sponge, soaking up and absorbing innumerable drops of the behaviors of its surroundings.
 Share honesty with the kid, see the fruits of this practice remaining forever; it—the fruit—neither spoils nor falls from the tree.
 It continues to grow to be the most distinguished characteristic of the person.
 The years of sharing integrity with children at their critical juncture of lives will teach them to stay true to their conscious and choose the right path when facing ethical quandaries.
 Once established and nurtured adequately, the honesty will carry over to one&#39;s adulthood, making his or her an ethical and morally competent person.
 There is the main reason behind this conclusion: an honest person has a monopoly on all acclaimed and acceptable dispositions and virtues.
   - Furthermore, sharing honesty and presenting it in a positive light means taking a promising step to meet one of the most consequential responsibilities toward little ones: ensuring emotional security.
 Early childhood is identified with the time of play, fooling around, and causing troubles.
 Children—these little, professional troublemakers—have the fear of punishment and being blamed for their wrongdoing.
 Whether they have permissive, overindulgent, or overprotective parents, children know that they cannot get away with everything; punishment or asking to be answerable lies ahead of them.
 To get around the punishment, they resort to concealing the truth by choosing to be dishonest.
 If this trend continues, it will be only a question of time before they fall into the spiral of hiding the truth.
 Escaping accountability by lying, children will end up suffering malignant emotional consequences.
 They constantly tear apart inside as they never receive emotional support or sympathy in the case of making mistakes because they have chosen to conceal the truth as the relief to their wounds.
 If children learn to be honest from an early age, they will always reveal the reality no matter what.
 They know that the emotional support, warmth, and sympathy of their family members, friends, or teachers will outweigh the pain of the possible punishment and accountability.
 - **The extended family (grandparents, cousins,aunts, and uncles) is less important now than it was in the past..**
   - People in this complicated life are notoriously preoccupied and pressed for time.
 They rarely communicate with their immediate family members, let alone with their distant relatives.